Open All the Time

 Today we will visit the fortress of Babak Khorramdin in Kaleibar.
 Babak Tower (Ghale-eh Babak) is where Babak-e Khorramdin lived.
 It is 3200 m above sea level.
 The landscape is fantastic.

-Was one of the main Persian revolutionary leaders of the Iranian of the Khorram-Dinān.
+Was one of the main Persian revolutionary leaders of the Iranians of the Khorram-Dinān.
 He was the leader of a local freedom movement fighting the Abbasid Caliphate.

 Afterward, we will move toward Ardabil.